henderson907/henderson907/README.md

 ### 👩‍💻 About Me:
-Software engineer looking to specialise in game development 🎮
+Software engineer looking to expand my skills 💪
 - 🏡 Currently based in the UK but always up for an adventure elsewhere!
 - 👩‍🦽 Passionate about creating accessible software
-- 🌱 Currently learning C++ and Unreal Engine
+- 🌱 Currently learning C++ and honing my Ruby skills
-- ⚡ Fun fact: I play wheelchair basketball in my free time!
+- ⚡ Fun fact: I play wheelchair basketball in my free time

 ---